LilSpazJoekp/banhammerapp/README.md

 - **Ban User?**: Toggle to ban the user in the specified subreddit(s).
 - **Duration**: The duration of the ban in days.
 If set to 0, the ban will be permanent.
 Defaults to 0.
 - **Additional Info/Ban Mod Note**: Additional information or a mod note to include with the ban.
 This is only visible to other moderators.
+Supports placeholders, see above for supported placeholders.
 - **User Message**: A message to send to the user when they are banned.
-For example, "Hello, {{username}}, you have been banned from {{subreddit}} for posting excessive spam.".
+Supports placeholders, see above for supported placeholders.
+For example, "Hello, {{username}}, you have beenbanned from {{subreddit}} for posting excessive spam.".
   Defaults to the message set in the app's settings page.
 - **Additional Ban Subreddits**: Additional subreddits to ban the user from.
 If left blank, the user will only be banned from the subreddit the ban was initiated in.
 One subreddit per line, case-insensitive.
 Defaults to the subreddits specified in the 'Other Subreddits' field on the app's settings page.